samaalharbi2/AGRONA-Plant-Disease-Detection/README.md

 AGRONA is an AI-based computer vision system designed to support plant disease detection from leaf images.
 The system first validates whether the uploaded image is a plant leaf, then predicts the most likely disease class and provides a related recommendation through a lightweight knowledge-based recommendation layer.

-The project focuses on improving reliability in real-world conditions, where plant images may include different lighting, backgrounds, angles, and camera quality.

 ---

 ## Project Overview